sjkrieg/dge/README.md

 This repository contains initial code for the paper "Deep Ensembles for Graphs with Higher-order Dependencies."
 The proposed model, DGE (Deep Graph Ensembles), utilizes an ensemble of graph neural networks (GNNs) to exploit neighborhood variance in [higher-order networks](https://github.com/sjkrieg/growhon).
 In graphs with higher-order dependencies, DGE consistently outperforms all state-of-the-art baselines.

 ## Version history
 0.1 (CURRENT) Supports node classification experiments for DGE, GraphSAGE, and GIN on three of the data sets (Air, Wiki, and Ship).
+Please be advised that the current version of this code serves primarily to replicate the results in the paper.
+We plan to improve this repository to include a more modular and extensible version of the StellarGraph implementation, as well as a PyTorch/Geometric implementation.

 ## Core prerequisites
 1. Python 3.7.3+